Amazon Says These Are the Most Popular Holiday Toys of 2021

-The countdown to Christmas is on and holiday shopping is still going strong!
-If you're looking for a gift idea or two for little loved ones, Amazon's list of the hottest toys of 2021 is out.
-According to the online retailer, this year's favorites include Baby Yoda and a cute, squeezable golden dumpling.
+Holiday shopping is coming to a close and if you're still looking for a gift idea or two for little loved ones, Amazon's list of the hottest toys of 2021 has more than a few that you can get by Christmas Eve!

 Every year, Amazon releases a list of what the company predicts will be the hottest and most popular toys of the holiday season.
 Called the "Toys We Love List," the picks, selected by Amazon's in-house toy experts, are a great look into this year's holiday toy trends.
 And if you need any proof these toys are hot, know this -- things on that list are already starting to sell out in October.